iAmKoldyn/Flask-blog/README.md

-# CodingWiz.dev
 A lightweight blog app built with Python and Flask.
-Source Code from my Python and Flask Web Development Course (Lang: Italian)
+Source Code from my Python and Flask Web Development Course

 ![](https://i.imgur.com/8ahzSnh.gif)